Few-Shot Video Object Detection: Experiments

 {\bf Comparison with MOT-based methods.~} MOT-based methods have a similar detection mechanism to our approach, by first generating tubes for query objects and representing them with the aggregated tube features, followed by matching between query tube features and support features.
-Thus, even with much lower recalls ($\sim 80.0 \%$), they still have comparable or better performance\footnote{We lower the detection threshold of MOT-based methods for higher recall and better AP at the expense of tracking performance.} than IOD and VOD-based methods by taking advantage of temporal matching.
+Thus, even with much lower recalls ($\sim 80.0 \%$), they still have better performance than VOD-based methods by taking advantage of temporal matching.
 However, our approach still outperforms MOT-based methods by a significant margin leveraging our jointly optimized TPN and TMN+ with more representative features and powerful matching network.

 {\bf Generalization on FSYTV-40 dataset.~} This dataset is very different from FSVOD-500 with the former having significantly less classes but more videos in each class, more tracks in each video, and higher annotation FPS.
 Although our method still outperforms other methods on this dataset, a substantial performance degradation in comparison with FSVOD-500 is resulted, which is caused by the much reduced class diversity for the matching network to learn a general relation metric for novel classes.
 To verify this, we train our model on the FSVOD-500 train set and evaluate it on the FSYTV-40 test set\footnote{There is no overlapping or similar classes between them.}.
+It can promote the performance from 14.6 to 17.8 AP.
 The resulting large performance boost again validates the importance of high diversity of training classes, one of the desirable properties of our FSVOD-500 for few-shot video object learning.